Astronomy Essentials

 By the way, the orange color of a moon near the horizon isn’t a psychological effect.
 It’s a true physical effect, which stems from the fact that – when you look toward a horizon – you’re looking through a greater thickness of Earth’s atmosphere than when you gaze up and overhead.

-Orangish full Harvest Moon in the distance sandwiched between high rise buildings.
+Large orange full moon in a slate blue sky sandwiched between high rise buildings.

 Southern Hemisphere moons, and Blue Moons

 For the Southern Hemisphere, the Harvest Moon always comes in March or early April.
-It last took place on March 18, 2022, and will next happen March 25, 2024.
 But, it’s our understanding that the Southern Hemisphere doesn’t name its full moons as we do in the Northern Hemisphere.
 Do you know?
 If so, tell us your thoughts on Southern Hemisphere full moon names in the comments below.

 Read more: Full moon names by month and season

-Seasonal Blue Moons preceded what’s now a better known definition.
+Seasonal Blue Moons preceded what’s now a better-known definition.
 By popular acclaim, most regard a Blue Moon as the second of two full moons in one calendar month.
-In fact, the last one was on August 30-31, 2023, when we also had a full Blue Moon supermoon.
+In fact, on August 30-31, 2023, we had a full Blue Moon supermoon.
 The next monthly blue moon will be May 31, 2026.

 Long bar made up of many orange moons with lighted suspension bridge in foreground.